-Eight doctoral students have been chosen to participate in the College of Education’s 2013-2014 Dean’s Research Doctoral Fellowship initiative, a four-year program that recognizes outstanding scholarly accomplishments and the academic potential of newly admitted research doctoral students.
+Eight doctoral students have been chosen to participate in the College of Education & Human Development’s 2013-2014 Dean’s Research Doctoral Fellowship initiative, a four-year program that recognizes outstanding scholarly accomplishments and the academic potential of newly admitted research doctoral students.

 The following students were selected for the fellowship:

 - Jackie Bialo, Department of Counseling and Psychological Services

 - Moriah Kearny, Department of Counseling and Psychological Services

 - Daniel Lane, Department of Early Childhood and Elementary Education

 - Martha Donovan, Department of Educational Policy Studies

 - Johari Harris, Department of Educational Psychology and Special Education

 - Ellen Litkowski, Department of Educational Psychology and Special Education

 - Susan Basile, Department of Kinesiology and Health